@GwtCompatible public final class Objects extends Object

 special handling; their hash codes are based on identity and not contents.

-in an object that has three properties, x
+in an object that has three properties, x, y, and

 public int hashCode() {